ucheor/QR-S3_Backend_Lock_Update/README.md

 ```
 terraform init -migrate-state
 ```
-THis instructs Terraform that there has been a change in the state file configuration
+This command tells Terraform that the backend configuration has changed and that it should migrate the existing state to the newly configured backend.

 ![Terraform init migrate state](images/terraform%20migrate%20state.png)